TheThings027/scratch3-tello-docs/content/_index.md

 ## About

-Scratch3-Tello is an extension to Scratch Desktop that allows you to control Tello using Scratch 3.0.
+Scratch3-Tello is an extension to Scratch Desktop that allows you to code Tello using Scratch 3.0.
 DJI, the developer of Tello, also provides an extension to fly Tello using Scratch, but it doesn't support Scratch 3.0, so I created this extension.
 It is **free** to use.